srivatsanrr/gesture_actuator/README.md

-# gesture_actuator
+# Gesture Bot
-This repo contains files related to a ML, DL based project that can take gestures as input and actuate a bot through a microcontroller
+A deep learning based project that can take gestures as input and actuate a bot through a microcontroller.

 As a first step:
 The program can now recognise static ASL alphabet gestures in noiseless background with a test accuracy of 95%.
 Further improvements on introducing background independence in progress.